 Study the job description

-It is imperative that you know what job you are applying for and what the company is looking for.
-The job description will clarify this for you, so ensure you are well versed and can tailor your answers accordingly.
-It will help you answer questions like why do you think you are the right person for this job?
+You should go into the interview with a sound idea of what the job is and what the company is looking for.
+The job description will help clarify this for you, so ensure that you understand your role and can tailor your answers accordingly.
+This will help you form answers to questions such as ‘why do you think you are the right person for this job?’

 Prepare a set of good questions to ask the interviewers

-Usually, at the end of the interview, the recruiters tend to ask if you have any questions.
-If you don’t prepare smart questions, you risk the interviewer thinking you are uninterested in the role.
-A question like; Can you kindly tell me a bit more about the day to day responsibilities of the job? or What do you think are the most important qualities needed to excel in this role? are good questions that will help you gauge whether you would be a good fit within the company.
+At the end of the interview, recruiters will tend to ask you if you have any questions.
+Prepare your questions in advance, otherwise you can run the risk of seeming uninterested in the role you applied for.
+A question like ‘can you kindly tell me a bit more about the day to day responsibilities of the job?’ or ‘what do you think are the most important qualities needed to excel in this role?’ will help you gauge whether you would be a good fit within the company.
 We would advise avoiding questions related to pay and holidays.

 Dress for the job

 Every company has their own policy on dress code.
-When interviewing for a job, you are auditioning for a role, a part to play within an organization, so the way you present yourself is extremely important.
-Put those research skills to work and try to determine whether the company is more of a suit and tie company or a more casual dress company.
-Either way, your goal should be to look professional and not as though you’re going to hit the club or the beach right after you roll out of the interview.
+When interviewing for a job, you are auditioning for a role, a part to play within an organisation, so the way you present yourself is extremely important.
+Put those research skills to work and try to determine whether the company is suit-and-tie business casual, or jeans-and-t-shirt business casual.
+Either way, try to avoid looking as though you’re going to hit the club or the beach right after you roll out of the interview.

 Find the location beforehand

-Smiling, a powerful tool that can make a huge difference!
 Smiling softens the mood and tension in the room.
-It is said that half an interviews success is based on the way the candidate makes the interviewer feel during the interview and being happy, friendly and positive is far better than being too serious and uptight.
+It is said that half an interviews success is based on the way the candidate makes the interviewer feel during the interview and being happy, friendly, and positive is far better than being too serious and uptight.
 Also, smiling helps reduce nerves, which will automatically make you feel more in control – so go ahead and break out those pearly whites!

 Next read: What Not to Do in a Job Interview